cloudpassage/jira_halo_issues_sync/README.md

 This integration is delivered as Python tool, enclosed in a Docker container image.
-Sure, you can run the enclosed tool by itself... but running it outside the container image is not supported.
+Sure, you can run the enclosed tool by itself... but running it outside the container image or Lambda (see LAMBDA.md) is not supported.

 The container is run periodically, and retrieves the status of all issues which have been opened, closed, or updated since the last time the tool was run.
 The